Anik-Paul-cmd/Designing-Interconnected-Network-Systems-for-ITERNATIONAL-APEX-University-Using-CISCO-Packet-Tracer/README.md

 # Designing-Interconnected-Network-Systems-for-ITERNATIONAL-APEX-University-Using-CISCO-Packet-Tracer

- <strong>Introduction: </strong>
+## Introduction:

 Technology has reached its highest peak of development, especially in making life easier for people.
 Well implemented technology is faster than human in processing calculation and is more accurate.
 Technology has become an important concept in our life.
 It assists in connecting communities together.
 Obviously, people have started to use technology in every field of life including education, health, the military, etc. The computer network represents a component, especially on how it enhances the functional performance in different fields and organizations.
 Most of the university’s computer network perform so many functions, such as connecting students with the university, faculty, lab, library and the many other controls.
 For this reason, computer networks play a vital role in the education area by providing efficient communications for the university environment.
 However, the design of computer networks differs from one university to another.
 This is as a result of many factors which determine the differences.
 In our project, our task is to create a complete model of the complex network by discovering the interconnectivity of the systems and sub networks, which will reflect the ITERNATIONAL APEX University’s structure and facilities.
 We have used CISCO Packet Tracer as a simulation tool in our project.

-Objectives:
+## Objectives:
 The main goal of this project is to present a Local Area Network model design suitable for a University by discovering the interconnectivity of the systems and sub-networks.
 Many universities are searching for ways to integrate networks that have security, backup, and other features available in a university network.
 The universities are faced with challenges in designing a network that is equal in the standards used by developed countries.
 The main problem they face deals with a profound budget deficit.
 This project will help these universities to design a network that employs low-cost solutions without unacceptable compromises in security or quality.
 The qualities that reflects the characteristics of an effective and efficient University Network are
-1. Capacity: This is the ability of the network to withstand intense pressure from utilization.
+1.	**Capacity: This is the ability of the network to withstand intense pressure from utilization.
 Most times, the networks are mainly crowded by many users that the network capacity could not handle.
 It is very important to design a network in such a way to handle many users without failure.
 This network is designed for as a sample so that it can be increased as needed later on.
 If more users access the network, it will be able to scale.

 2. Reliability: Reliability refers to the ability of the computer network’s hardware and software component to consistently perform according to its specifications.
 This project’s network will be highly reliable in performance because its components will be chosen from Cisco company, a major and well-regarded manufacturer.
 This is because there are many powerful devices are used in filtering data entering into the network.
 If any issue happens to the data, there is a way of restoring the data from backup servers.